Computational Problem Solving (5cr)

 - Design, implement, and evaluate simulations and visual explainers.

-- Apply optimization techniques such as local search, gradient descent, and neural networks to improve model accuracy.
+- Apply optimization techniques such as local search and gradient descent.

 - Implement the solution using a programming language (eg. JavaScript or Python).